TNSGayathri/TNS_Gayathri_Girl_Hackathon_Ideathon_Round/README.md

 7.Click on the link http://127.0.0.1:5000 shown in terminal.

-8.Click on choose file button and chhose the prediction.csv file from temporary folder.
+8.Click on choose file button and choose the prediction.csv file from temporary folder.

-9.Click on predict button it will shows the predicts the doctor's ID relavant to symptoms.
+9.Click on the predict button, where it gives information about the doctor's ID relative to symptoms.

 **Demo**